DmitryGubanov/portfolio-backtester/README.md

 x DataManager feature: option to append to existing data instead of overwriting
 x DataManager feature: fills in gaps (weekends/holidays) in LUT w/ previous last known value - makes code for querying simpler, especially between stocks in markets w/ diff. holidays
 x rewrite some methods in Simulator to fit Market and Trader better
-o Simulator should provide the Market to the Trader
+x Simulator should provide the Market to the Trader
 o reimplement withdrawals
-o Stats needs to be reworked completely
+x Stats needs to be reworked completely

 Long-term: